ADPH Telehealth Program

 - Whatley Health Services

 ADPH external telehealth partners schedule patients' appointments in cooperation with the appropriate county health department.
 Travel time for patients is significantly reduced, as the patient is able to have the telehealth encounter with their provider without leaving their county of residence.
-County health department staff oversee the appointment and run the telehealth equipment.
+County health department staff facilitate the appointment and operate the telehealth equipment.
 Each telehealth cart has the following equipment:

 - Handheld examination camera with a general viewing lens, otoscope lens, and dermatology lens